MarcinLason/Computation-Methods/README.md

 # Mownit
-Repository of files created by preparing to labolatories of subject Mownit.
+Repository of files created by preparing to labolatories of subject Mownit (Numerical Analisys).